pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 **A cannot be B and ¬B at the same time & in the same respect**

-Note that time is emphasised because though it is implied in the term “respect”, it is the most important factor to consider.
+Note that time is emphasised because though it is implied in the term "respect", it is the most important factor to consider.

 ### The law of excluded middle
 **Anything that exists is either A or ¬A at a given time & in a given respect**